 When enabled, your users will no longer see the native Skilljar sign-in/sign-up pages, and will instead be redirected to the configured SingleSignOnService web address.

-Configuring your training site to use SAML 2.0 for Single Sign On will require working with your dedicated Implementation Manager, CSM, or Skilljar’s Product Support Team.
+To set up and manage your training site to use SAML 2.0 for SSO will require working with your dedicated Implementation Manager, CSM, or Skilljar Support.

-To get started, here’s the list of Identity Provider settings that you'll need to provide to Skilljar.
-This information is typically included in the IdP Metadata XML file which you can send to us.
+To get started, you'll need to provide the following Identity Provider settings to Skilljar.
+This information is typically included in the IdP Metadata XML file, which you can send to us.

 - IdP x509 Certificate